Skoda Enyaq iV SUV review

 The Skoda Enyaq iV is the first purpose-built electric model from the Czech brand and despite sharing its 'skateboard' platform with the Volkswagen ID.4, it’s far from a rebadged clone of the VW.
 Instead, the Enyaq iV has its own unique personality and attributes, making it a family-friendly EV that deserves to be on your shortlist.
 For most buyers we’d recommend sticking with the more affordable versions because the Enyaq iV vRS, in particular, doesn’t feel different enough to make its £52,000 price tag feel like good value.

 The styling is reminiscent of a seven-seat Skoda Kodiaq but one that's spent countless hours in a wind tunnel; it sits lower, has more swept-back headlights and a closed grille to deflect air and reduce drag.
 There's a clear evolution of the brand’s usual approach inside too, with Skoda passing up the opportunity to use the switch to electric power to reinvent itself.
-The Enyaq iV has all the practical features that families love, helping set itself apart from smaller (but not necessarily cheaper) rivals like the Peugeot e-2008 and Hyundai Kona Electric.
+The Enyaq iV has all the practical features that families love, helping set itself apart from rivals like the Volkswagen ID.4, Nissan Ariya and the smaller, but not necessarily cheaper Peugeot e-2008 and Hyundai Kona Electric.

 A flat floor means passengers have lots of space to stretch out, while also allowing storage cubbies to appear in inventive new places.
-The electric Skoda also has a very impressive 585-litre boot, but it no longer qualifies for government plug-in car grant eligibility, because it costs more than the £32,000 threshold, even if you go for the smaller battery.
+The electric Skoda also has a very impressive 585-litre boot.